aesirkth/flight-controller/doc/data-protocol.md

 All the sensors may not be sampled in every loop or may be sampled without sending the samples to the ground.
 The sensors that require low sampling rates can simply be sampled and sent every **X** loop

 >**Note:** the exact time of acquisition for each sample can still be recorded and stored on the on-board memory

+#### About lost frames

+Some cases might exist where the time frame is not received on the Ground Station.

+On Sigmundr launch (2019), the telemetry frames were ~100 bytes long.
+It was noticed that when a failure occured, the whole frame was lost instead of just small bits at the beginning or so.
+This has to do with how the RFD900+ modems handle the data transmission and should be further investigated.

+Possible mitigations for early uses of this protocol can be:

+- Time stamp all packets at reception time and compare this time with the time frame
+- Assume no packet loss (realistic at close range, < 1km with line of sight)
+- Group the frames in a big packet (wait and send all at once) like was done on Sigmundr and hope for a pass / fail for one hole sampling loop